 A distinctive feature of the U-M Arabic Flagship program is the Arabic Lecture Series and Culture Club which provides lecturers and cultural activities including conversation practice, films on the Arab world, presentations by students and guest speakers, and a newsletter--all in Arabic.
 The Arab Culture Club is open to the public and provides AF students with the opportunity to expand their understanding of Arab culture outside of the classroom, preparing them for the immersion experience overseas.

-The U-M Arabic Flagship program offers modest tuition support to qualified students whose program of study at U-M includes at least one course in Arabic language or content courses taught in Arabic each term.
-The emphasis of the financial support is placed on the overseas portion of the program.
+Flagship students can apply for a Flagship scholarship that will help support their studies overseas.
 Students who receive Flagship support are also eligible for other merit based scholarships from a variety of sources including U-M, Boren Scholarships, and Critical Language Scholarships.
 Upon acceptance to the U-M Arabic Flagship program, students must complete a Free Application for Federal Student Aid (FAFSA).

 The Language Flagship leads the nation in designing, supporting, and implementing a new paradigm for advanced language education.
 Through an innovative partnership between the federal government, education, and business, The Language Flagship seeks to graduate students who will take their place among the next generation of global professionals, commanding a superior level of fluency in one of many languages critical to U.S. competitiveness and security.